droid-php/droid-doc/doc/modules.md

             - "/tmp/*"
 ```

-Now we need a file template into which we'll write the list of excluded files.
+Now we need a file template where we'll write the list of excluded files.
-We create a folder within the Module to hold such "assets" as this:-
+We create a folder within the Module to hold such "assets":

 ```shell
 $ mkdir modules/duplicity-backup/assets
 ```

-and we create a template file `assets/excluded-files.list.template` with the
+We create a template file `assets/excluded-files.list.template` with the
-following content:-
+following content:

 ```twig
 {% for file in mod_duplicity_backup.excluded_files %}